FrederikLi/GHBSlideViewController/README.md

 ======================================

 This SlideViewController is used for Slide-menus (or Navigation Drawer).
-It has a custom scale animation for the 'menu' viewController
+It has a custom scale animation for the 'menu' viewController.

+Works with iOS 4.3 and up.

 Configuration
 -------------